PattaSiwa/PattaSiwa/README.md

 ## 👋 Hi, I’m Pattarapon Siwapornchai @pattasiwa

-  I am a Full-Stack Software Engineering student with a background in Psychology and Sociology.
+  I am a Full-Stack Software Engineer with a background in Psychology and Sociology.
   I utilize my knowledge of cognitive and social learning theories to my applications to improve the user experience.
   I strive to leverage the latest technology to create applications that maximize accessibility to promote inclusiveness and a mindful relationship between ourselves and the technology we use.